Former NBA star opens new restaurant in downtown Tulsa

 “And every one of them said, ‘We need new businesses in this area,’ and that Fixins in Tulsa would help all of us,” Johnson said.

-The ribbon-cutting ceremony included a blessing by Pastor Ray Owen of Metropolitan Baptist Church, and comments from Rick Muncrief, CEO of Devon Energy, which owns the building that Fixins anchors; Raymond Dowsell of Greenwood Rising; and former MTV personalist Ananda Lewis, as well as a stirring performance of the Sam Cooke classic, "A Change's Gonna Come," by Tulsa vocalist Tony Mason.
+The ribbon-cutting ceremony included a blessing by Pastor Ray Owen of Metropolitan Baptist Church and comments from Rick Muncrief, CEO of Devon Energy, which owns the building that Fixins anchors; Raymond Doswell of Greenwood Rising; and former MTV personalist Ananda Lewis, as well as a stirring performance of the Sam Cooke classic, “A Change’s Gonna Come,” by Tulsa vocalist Tony Mason.

 Other choices include the Better Burger ($15) and the Hot Chicken Sandwich ($15), three salads, and side dishes such as collard greens cooked with turkey necks, charred okra with bacon, black-eyed peas and candied yams ($5 each if purchased separately).

-Johnson said that, when fully staffed, Fixins will employ 85, adding that the restaurant is still hiring.
+Johnson said that when fully staffed, Fixins will employ 85 people, adding that the restaurant is still hiring.

-The restaurant is also planning for a Juneteenth celebration to be held on June 16.
+The restaurant is also planning for a Juneteenth celebration to be held June 16.